-Building height and density for residential uses are generally up to three storeys and 30 dwellings per hectare.
-However, in the northern part of the residential zone as shown on Map 2, building heights of up to five storeys and densities up to 150 dwellings per hectare are appropriate.
+Building height and density for residential uses are generally up to three storeys and 30 dwellings per hectare; however on lots immediately adjoining Fairfield Waters the height of buildings is limited to 2 storeys.
+In the northern part of the residential zone as shown on Map 2, building heights of up to five storeys and densities up to 150 dwellings per hectare are appropriate.

-A variety of parks will be provided within the zone, including: a neighbourhood riverside park in the south west, a small neighbourhood park in the north west, a small neighbourhood park around the historical bomb crater in the north east, and a larger neighbourhood park near the Mixed
+A variety of parks will be provided within the zone, including: a neighbourhood riverside park in the south west, a small neighbourhood park in the north west, a small neighbourhood park around the historical bomb crater in the north east, and a larger neighbourhood park near the Mixed Use Zone.

-Use Zone.
 Existing trees and other natural vegetation will be retained where possible within all parks in the zone.